alan-christopher/spiels/industry/effective_meetings.md

 Similarly, if nothing in the meeting requires your presence or helps you to do your job, then you shouldn't be there.
 If people are doing a good job of writing agendas in advance then you can make this determination a priori and avoid ever breaking focus.
-If you're having trouble determining if you should or shouldn't be in a meeting consider the following rule of thumb: if you're checking email you should also be checking out.
+If you're in a meeting and having trouble determining if you should or shouldn't there consider the following rule of thumb: if you're checking email you should also be checking out[1].

+[1] Do touch base with your manager before you start abandoning meetings midway
+	through, though.
+Your respect for efficiency could be misconstrued as disrespect for your peers.